Difference between revisions of "User:Evans Katiyo" - Pindula

 |+

-Mr Katiyo, is an accomplished businessman who has over years experience spanning from packaging, design, animation and advertising.
+Mr Evans Katiyo, is an accomplished businessman who has over 10 years experience spanning from packaging, design, animation and advertising.

 He is a results driven, self-motivated and resourceful creative director with a proven ability to develop and strengthen management teams in order to maximise company profitability and efficiency.
 Experienced leading and growing all sectors of a business to make it a dynamic and progressive organisation.
 Possessing excellent communication skills and able to establish sustainable and profitable relationships with customers, suppliers and stakeholders across the world.
 He is highly creative, versatile multi-tasked professional Graphic Designer (new media and special applications expect), who enjoys being part of, as well as a leading, a successful and productive team.